postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/sharing.md

 > A JSON link is a shareable public link to a static snapshot of your collection.
 You can manage a complete list of your active collection links from your [Postman profile](https://go.postman.co/me/collections?view=links).

-## Moving Postman entities to collaborative workspaces
+## Moving Postman elements to collaborative workspaces

 You can move APIs, collections, and environments to shared workspaces to collaborate with your team.
 For more information, see [Collaborating in team workspaces](/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces/).